top of page

 • Ride your own bike around Iceland

-• Mix of hotel, bunkhouse and camping
+• Mix of hotel and bunkhouse accommodation

 • Highlights include the Geyser, the great waterfall